 In addition to patience and genuine care for animals, a pet groomer must have high standards of cleanliness and professionalism.
 Excellent customer service skills are required, and pet groomers who own their own salons may also need good management skills if they employ other groomers or assistants.
 Dogs may be the animal to most commonly visit a pet groomer, but groomers should be prepared to care for cats and other pets as well.

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (www.bls.gov) projected a faster-than-average growth of 15% for animal care and service workers.
+The U.S. Bureau of Labor Statistics (www.bls.gov) projected a faster-than-average growth of 11% for animal care and service workers.
 The need for workers in the animal services industry has risen due to clients' increased interest in their pets' well-being.
-The BLS reported that the median annual wage for nonfarm animal caretakers, such as pet groomers, was $19,690 in 2012.
+PayScale.com reported that the median annual wage for pet groomers was $29,615 in 2016.